Native American Facts For Kids was written for young people learning about the Hidatsa Indian

 Hidatsa men wore breechcloths with leather leggings

-on their feet, and in cold weather, they wore long buffalo-hide robes.
+In cold weather, they also wore long buffalo-hide robes.

 A Hidatsa warrior's shirt was fringed and covered with beadwork, porcupine quills, and feathers; a